AARNet/Digital-Skills-GitBook/information-literacy-media-literacy-and-data-literacy/working-with-data.md

-# Collecting and managing data
+# Working with data - collection and management

 ## Overview